r4plh/campusX-ml/README.md

 # CampusX-ml (A ROADMAP FOR A BEGINNER IN MACHINE LEARNING)

 Here’s the complete roadmap based on my personal experience with machine learning.
 While many great channels provide high-quality content on ML, AI, and DL, this beginner-friendly roadmap highlights Campus X on YouTube as one of the best resources for getting started with machine learning.
 The channel has uploaded approximately 200-300 long videos covering a wide range of topics related to Data Science, Machine Learning, and Deep Learning, available in both English and Hindi.
+It's advisable that one should go through the full readme file(this one) from start till end to get a full overview about the machine learning and related terms rather than just starting out without reading the full readme , we should be having in the mind what all things we are going to study in the jounrney from start only.

 For this roadmap, we will focus on the free videos from the Campus X DSMP program, but with a modified approach.
 This way, you can quickly progress to machine learning algorithms after efficiently covering the prerequisites in an optimized manner.
 Just following the DSMP playlist of Campus X would take a lot time till you reach the Classical ML theory , so I have listed videos in such a way that is enough so that we can start with Machine Leanring along with having basic idea of Python , Numpy , Pandas , Matplotlib , Seaborn , Scikit learn.
 Don't worry if one doesn't get the jargons mentioned just start following it from the next line , and you will eventually catch up things.